-The growth of the oral care market is substantiated by the rising awareness among the people regarding oral hygiene and the benefits which comes because of it.
+The oral care market is projected to grow at a CAGR of 5.63% to reach the market size of US$38.072 billion by 2025 from US$27.416 billion in 2019.
+Dental and oral health is an essential part of overall health and well-being.
+Poor oral hygiene causes dental cavities and various gum diseases and is also linked to heart disease, cancer, and diabetes.
+Good oral and dental hygiene prevent bad breath, tooth decay, and gum disease—and help in keeping the teeth as a person gets older.
+An unhealthy mouth, especially if having gum disease, may increase the risk of serious health problems such as heart attack, stroke, poorly controlled diabetes, and preterm labor.The growth of the oral care market is substantiated by the rising awareness among the people regarding oral hygiene and the benefits which come because of it.
 Moreover, it has also grown because of its ability to improve personal esthetics.
 The introduction of innovative products in the oral care market is also responsible for driving growth.
 Electric and battery-powered toothbrushes, dental floss, denture adhesive creams, fresh breath strips, and chewing gums are some of the newly developed products that are rapidly being adopted by the middle-income and high-income groups.
 However, competitive pricing pressure is hampering the growth of the oral care market.
 To overcome this, strategies like mergers and acquisitions, geographical expansions, and new product development are being implemented by the companies in the market.

 By Distribution Channel